j-zhong-ms/azuremonitor-opentelemetry-profiler-net/README.md

 dotnet new web
 ```

-### Step 2: Restore Nuget Packages
+### Step 2: Restore NuGet Packages

 Follow the steps below to restore NuGet packages using GitHub Packages as the source registry.
 If you prefer not to use GitHub Packages or a Personal Access Token (PAT), here are the alternatives:

 1. [Restore NuGet Packages from Private Feed](./docs/UseBagetter.md) -- use a temporary private NuGet feed to restore the packages needed
-1. [Use Profiler Assemblies Directly](./docs/UseAssembly.md) -- update the project to reference the assembly files instead of Nuget packages
+1. [Use Profiler Assemblies Directly](./docs/UseAssembly.md) -- update the project to reference the assembly files instead of NuGet packages

 #### a.
 Generate a Personal Access Token (PAT)